-Do you consider yourself “damaged goods” because you have been acting out on your unwanted sexual behaviours for so long?
+Do you consider yourself “damaged goods” because you have been acting out on your unwanted sexual behaviors for so long?

 So where does this label of “damaged goods” come from?